What is PIC 4020? | Public Interest Criterion 4020

 - Compelling or compassionate reasons affecting an Australian citizen, permanent resident or eligible New Zealand citizen exist.

-If you have been affected by Public Interest Criterion 4020, or believe you may be imposed with this criterion please contact Ethos Migration at email@example.com or call us on 1300 083 843 for further professional advice.
+If you have been affected by Public Interest Criterion 4020, or believe you may be imposed with this criterion please contact Ethos Migration Lawyers at firstname.lastname@example.org or call us on 1300 083 843 for further professional advice on your options before responding to the Department.